CN-UPB/DeepCoMP/README.md

 ### Notes on RLlib

+#### Environment Requirements

+* Envs need to follow the Gym interface
+* The constructor must take a `env_config` dict as only argument
+* The environment and all involved classes need to support `deepcopy`
+    * This lead to hard-to-debug errors when I had cyclic references inside my env that did not get copied correctly
+    * Best approach: Avoid cyclic references
+    * Alternative: Overwrite `deepcopy`

 #### Training

 * `agent.train()` runs one training iteration.
 Calling it in a loop, continues training for multiple iterations.